nxp-imx/imx-sm/sm/doc/dev.md

 Compiling the SM {#GUIDE_COMPILE}
 ==================

-The SM firmware can be fully compiled using the Makefile.
+The SM application can be fully compiled using the Makefile.
 The command format is:

 Usage: make TARGET OPTIONS